ris0801/MessagingQueueSystem/README.md

 2. Bring up ProducerGUI (com/example/message/net/ProducerGUI.java)
 3. Bring up ConsumerGUI (com/example/message/net/ConsumerGUI.java)

-Example 1:

-1. In ProducerGUI fill in the below fields

-Topic: testTopic
-Partitions: 1

-Message: hello

-In consumerGUI fill in the below fields

-GroupId: 100
-Consumer: 2
-Topic : testTopic
-And then Fetch Message.

-You
-should be able to fetch the message.
-Try to keep on producing messages and keep on fetching messages.
-(Should work perfectly)

-2. This has been built in a way where a group can be subscribed to a topic and consumers within that group can read from the topic.
-(Not same as Kafka, usually all of this is configurable in Kafka)
-- Implemented such that one group reading from a topic (Configurable in Kafka, usually multiple groups can read message from a topic)
-- Implemented such that all Consumers can read messages from start in a topic.
-(Again configurable in actual Kakfa implementation)

-To try this out:
-Add Consumer: 5 to the existing group 100
-Fetch messages and you should be able to read from the start for a new consumer in the group

-Change Group : 105, Consumer: 10
-You should not be able to read message from the topic

-3. Play around, write messages to different topics.
-Try (same consumer, same group) (new consumer, new group) to read from the new topic.
-All of this should work.

-4. To simulate partition failure
-You would also notice that there are 2 replicas (hard coded in code) for each partition.
-So in case the usual partition fails, then the messages can be read from replicas.
-Try this out, delete partition file from data folder (Could think of only this to simulate partition failure easily), now try to keep reading on messages from the same topic, and you should be able to, from the replicas.

-5. All this while data is persistent in files.
-Suppose you bring down the application and restart it, creating the topic, and continue reading from it you should be able to do it just fine.
-(Note: You will read messages from beginning, because that's how it is implemented).
-Maintaining offset across application restarts would require storing the offset in some sort of persistent data store and retrieving to read messages from offset.
+## Example:

+1. **Producer and Consumer Interaction**
+   - In `ProducerGUI`, fill in the fields:
+     - Topic: `testTopic`
+     - Partitions: `1`
+     - Message: `hello`
+   - In `ConsumerGUI`, fill in the fields:
+     - GroupId: `100`
+     - Consumer: `2`
+     - Topic: `testTopic`
+   - Then, click on `Fetch Message`.
+   - You should be able to fetch the message.
+   - Continue producing and fetching messages.
+This should work seamlessly.

+2. **Group Subscription and Consumer Behavior**
+   - This application allows a group to subscribe to a topic, with all consumers within that group able to read from the topic.
+     - Note: This differs from Kafka's typical configuration where multiple groups can read from a single topic.
+     - All consumers can read messages from the start of a topic, which is also a configurable feature in Kafka.
+   - To test this:
+     - Add `Consumer: 5` to the existing `Group: 100`.
+     - Fetch messages; new consumers should be able to read from the start.
+     - Change to `Group: 105`, `Consumer: 10`.
+     - You should not be able to read messages from the topic.

+3. **Experimentation with Topics and Groups**
+   - Try writing messages to different topics.
+   - Experiment with different combinations, such as the same consumer and group, or a new consumer and new group, to read from the new topic.
+   - All combinations should function correctly.

+4. **Simulating Partition Failure**
+   - Notice the hardcoded 2 replicas for each partition, providing redundancy.
+   - To simulate a partition failure:
+     - Delete the partition file from the `data` folder.
+     - Continue reading messages from the same topic; they should be accessible from the replicas.

+5. **Data Persistence and Application Restart**
+   - The application maintains data persistence in files.
+   - If you restart the application, create the topic again, and continue reading, it should function correctly.
+   - Note: Messages will be read from the beginning due to the current implementation.
+   - Maintaining the offset across restarts would require storing the offset in a persistent data store and using it to read messages from a specific offset.